RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

 # Since Tridion Docs 15/15.0.0
 First you need to get Authenticated, then you need to get Authorized.
-The Authentication happens over Access Management (ISHAM), potentially federated out through a user-agent that supports redirection from the authorization server.
+The Authentication happens over Access Management (ISHAM), potentially federated out through a user-agent (System Browser) that supports redirection from the authorization server.

-Once Authenticated, you have an external id
+Once Authenticated, you have an external id.

 Repurpose or introduce `New-IShSession` parameter groups